-- 14.1 The Accounts and Audit (England) Regulations 2011 required councils to conduct, at least once a year, a review of the effectiveness of its internal audit.
+14.1 The Accounts and Audit (England) Regulations require councils to conduct, at least once a year, a review of the system of internal control.
 Within RBC, the internal audit annual report and opinion provides an overview of the work and performance of Internal Audit throughout each year.
-The annual report, along with independent reviews by the external auditors, provides an assurance of the effectiveness of the Internal Audit service during the year. - 14.2 These 2011 regulations have now been superseded by the Accounts and Audit Regulations 2015 which maintain the requirement for an effective internal audit function and state that:
+The annual report, along with independent reviews by the external auditors, provides an assurance of the effectiveness of the system of internal control.